Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Approximate Matrix-Vector Operations with Wavelet Compression

 We can then approximate the operations \eqref{eq:mat_vec_ops}.
 Using the relations:

 we obtain the approximation formulas:

-This means that the operations \eqref{eq:mat_vec_ops} can be performed in terms of the smaller matrix $M$ and the inverse and inverse-transpose wavelet transforms.
-In practice, only $M$ needs to be loaded in memory.
+This means that the operations \eqref{eq:mat_vec_ops} can be performed approximately via \eqref{eq:wavelet_approx_matvec_ops}, using the smaller matrix $M$ and the inverse and inverse-transpose wavelet transforms.
+In practice, only $M$ needs to be loaded in memory as the wavelet transforms would be implemented as routines.
 The inverse-transpose transform is equivalent to the forward transform when $W$ is orthogonal and $W^{-1} = W^T$.
-For the non-orthogonal case, such as for example the CDF 9/7 transform, the inverse-transpose transform can be programmed by applying the forward transform with the inverse filters.
+For the non-orthogonal case, such as for example the CDF $9-7$ transform, the inverse-transpose transform can be approximated by applying the forward transform with the inverse filters.
 The success of this approximation method depends on the size ratio between $M$ and $A$ and the percent error in the approximate operations.
 This depends on the data, the transform that is used, and the threshold used in the thresholding function.
-Typically, we identify the threshold as follows.
+Typically, we identify the threshold $\alpha$ in \eqref{eq:hard_thresholding} as follows.
 The input is sorted by putting the entries with largest absolute magnitude in front.
 Then a threshold is identified by putting the marker at some point of the nonzero entries (for example at the largest $15\%$ mark of the total nonzeros).
 Then all the entries with absolute magnitude less than the identified threshold are zeroed out.
 The percent error in the approximate operations then depends on the percent error in the reconstruction of each row.
 That is, if for an arbitrary row $r$, $\left(W^{-1} \Thr( W r^T )\right)^T$ is not close to $r$, then the approximate operations using $M$ formed with this threshold will probably not be accurate.
 A less aggressive threshold then needs to be used.
-Later we give examples for our Geotomography application.
-For our data set from the Geotomography application, we have observed that one can expect $M$ to be at least $3$ times smaller in memory requirements than $A$ without incurring errors greater than about $10$ percent in the operations $A x$, $A^T y$, and $A^T A x$.
-Notice that if one plugs in the compressed wavelet approximations for the matrix operations into \eqref{eq:tikhonov_min_eq_system}, one gets:
+Later we give examples for synthetic data and our seismic tomography application.
+For our application, we have observed that one can expect $M$ to be at least $3$ times smaller in memory requirements than $A$ without incurring significant errors in the operations $A x$, $A^T y$, and $A^T A x$.

-If $A$ is too big to load directly into memory, the first approach one may think of is to split the matrix in parts along its rows, with the matrix vector operations applied blockwise:
+If $A$ is very large, the matrix $M$ may still be too big to load directly into memory.
+In that case, we may consider splitting the matrix in parts along its rows, with the matrix vector operations applied blockwise: